 The Common Defense: Why Bias Audits Cover the Discrimination Floor

-Across NYC LL 144, California FEHA, Illinois HB 3773, and the federal Title VII baseline — the common thread is anti-discrimination liability based on disparate impact.
+Across NYC LL 144, California FEHA, Illinois HB 3773, Connecticut SB 5, and the federal Title VII baselinee — the common thread is anti-discrimination liability based on disparate impact.
 The legal theories differ in their procedural specifics, but the substantive question is the same: does the AI tool produce outcomes that disadvantage protected groups at materially different rates than the most-selected group?

 An independent bias audit that documents impact ratios across protected classes — using the 4/5ths rule as the baseline threshold and intersectional analysis for the more rigorous cuts — is the strongest evidentiary defense against this liability, regardless of which specific statute is in scope.
 A clean audit creates a defensible record.
 The absence of a current audit creates a vacuum that plaintiff's counsel fills with adverse inferences.
-The same audit documentation satisfies NYC LL 144's explicit mandate, defends against FEHA disparate-impact claims, supports the Illinois HB 3773 non-discrimination duty, and provides Title VII coverage at the federal level.
+The same audit documentation satisfies NYC LL 144's explicit mandate, defends against FEHA disparate-impact claims, supports the Illinois HB 3773 non-discrimination duty, stands as the express anti-bias-testing mitigation Connecticut SB 5 directs courts and the CHRO to weigh, and provides Title VII coverage at the federal level.

 What bias audits do NOT cover: California CCPA's ADMT transparency obligations (notice, opt-out, access, appeal) and Colorado SB 26-189's disclosure and human-review obligations are separate compliance tracks.
 They require their own infrastructure — disclosure plumbing, opt-out interfaces, human-review workflows.
 The bias audit is the discrimination floor; these are additional overlays that the discrimination defense doesn't address.